LACMIP/emu/docs/_documentation/cataloging.md

 ## Two possibilities: to catalog or edit?

 There are two possible cataloging scenarios, and looking at the ID tag will tell you which.
-If the specimen has never been catalog number (and needs to be cataloged), only a locality number will be present, but the lot number will be blank.
+If the specimen needs a catalog number, only a locality number will be present (e.g., "LACMIP 2533."); the lot number will be blank.
 In this case, proceed with creating a new catalog record, as outlined immediately below.

-Less commonly, if the specimen was previously cataloged and the existing record needs updating, the catalog number will already be filled out; follow the instructions in the "Editing a Catalogue Record" section, further below.
+Less commonly, if the specimen was previously cataloged and the existing record needs updating, the catalog number will already be filled out with both a locality and lot number (e.g. "LACMIP 2533.1").
 Consult the Collections Manager the first time you think you've encountered this scenario.
+If this is the case, you will follow the instructions for ["Editing a Catalogue Record"]({{ site.baseurl }}/documentation/cataloging/#editing-a-catalogue-record).

-## Creating a new catalogue record
+### Creating a new catalogue record

 Creating a new catalogue record is the most common kind of cataloging you will do when working with the LACMIP collection, which is enormous and will take years and years of concerted effort to completely catalog.
 There are a few important things to keep in mind when cataloging:
 - Some boxes contain multiple ID tags, i.e. for some specimens you will be creating multiple catalogue records.
 Always catalog the top ID tag first.